Time Series Alignment with Global Invariances: Experiments

-In all cases we observe that \texttt{softDTW} and \texttt{L2} lead to the worst reconstruction losses.
-Moreover, one can observe qualitatively that these methods struggle to cope with the difference in orientation of the subjects thus tending to shrink the prediction.
-On the contrary, by capturing the possible spatial variability, \texttt{L2+Procrustes} and \texttt{softDTW+Procrustes} perform reasonably well but do struggle with the dynamics of the movement as shown in Figure~\ref{fig:mocap_fig}.
-It can be explained by the fact that the optimal transformations found by the {\em Procrustes} analysis suppose a one-to-one correspondence of the points (\textit{i.e.} $\ybeg(t)$ corresponds to $\xibeg{}(t)$ at time $t$) and do not consider the temporal shifts between them.
-In this way, both methods lead to unrealistic transformations when the dynamics of movements are not the same.
-On the opposite, \texttt{softDTW-GI} method leads to the best results, highlighting the benefits of our approach over methods that wether discard the temporal variability of the movements (\texttt{L2}, \texttt{L2+Procrustes}) or its spatial variability (\texttt{softDTW}).
-More importantly, the results advocate for a joint realignment of time and space since it leads to better results than a two-step procedure such as \texttt{softDTW+Procrustes} which first finds the feature transformation and then aligns series in time.
+Moreover, one can observe qualitatively that {GromovDTW} and {CTW} seem to uniformly average all the different motions to compensate for the lack of reprojection $f_i$.
+On the contrary, by capturing the possible spatial variability, {L2+Procrustes} and {softDTW+Procrustes} perform reasonably well qualitatively but the predicted movement is slightly less accurate than the one of {softDTW-GI}.
+This is due to the fact that {L2+Procrustes} or {softDTW+Procrustes} mainly chooses the movement corresponding to the first nearest neighbor ($a_d[1]= 0.94$) while {softDTW-GI} is able to average other dynamics ($a_d[1]= 0.79$).
+It is somehow a natural conclusion since the optimal transformations found by the {Procrustes} analysis supposes a trivial one-to-one correspondence of the timestamps (\textit{i.e.} $\ybeg(t)$ corresponds to $\xibeg{}(t)$ at \textbf{the same time} $t$) and do not consider the temporal shifts between them.
+In this way, the method {L2+Procrustes} leads to unrealistic transformations when the dynamics of movements are not the same.
+Note that the two-step procedure {softDTW+Procrustes} is only slightly more precise as the feature realignment is independent of the temporal realignment since both are not optimized jointly.
+On the opposite, {softDTW-GI} method leads to the best qualitative results, highlighting the benefits of our approach over methods that whether discard the temporal variability of the movements ({L2+Procrustes}) or its spatial variability ({softDTW}).